bublockchain/solidity-101/README.md

 # Solidity 101

-The premier solidity course taught by BU Blockchain (@wezabis for the 23-24 year)
+A course on solidity taught by BU Blockchain (@wezabis for the 23-24 year)

 #### This is what chatGPT says solidity is: